What are the IRP International Fellowships in Journalism?

 Must I be a U.S. citizen?

 It depends upon the fellowship.
-The AIDS/TB fellowship is open to all international applicants.

 Are these fellowships intended for international reporting only, or may I apply to report from my own country?